-Work With the Best Online Tax Service for Small Business
+Work with the Best Online Tax Filing Service for Your Business

-Having an experienced CPA to support your business makes a huge difference in the tax strategy you apply for the coming years.
-Small-business tax preparation is only part of the equation: You need a skilled professional to keep your plans on track.
-Our small-business tax help can save you time and prevent costly mistakes.
-At Ignite Spot, we do more than just prepare your tax return: When you work with Ignite Spot, you get a partner to help you throughout the year, not just during small-business tax filing season.
+Having an experienced CPA to support your business makes a huge difference to your business’s long-term tax strategy.
+But tax preparation is only part of the equation—you need a skilled professional to stay on track.
+Our small- and medium-business tax services save you time and prevent mistakes.
+At Ignite Spot, we do more than just prepare your tax return—you get a partner to help you the whole year through.
 Each quarter, your tax consultant will analyze your tax strategy and meet with you to discuss your options.

 Small-Business Tax Preparation Help: How to Prepare Your Taxes

-If you do your own small-business tax filing, here’s what you’ll need to do:
+If you file your own business taxes, here’s what you’ll need to do:

-- Identify the correct IRS tax forms.
+Identify the correct IRS tax forms.
 For many business owners, this is one of the most confusing parts of tax filing.
-The forms you use will depend on the size of your business and other factors.
-Lucky for you, our consultants are experts and can take care of this for you.
+The forms you use will depend on factors such as the size of your business.
+Our consultants can take care of everything for you.

-- Fill out the forms.
-This can be the most time-consuming and frustrating part of the process.
-Your Ignite Spot tax consultant can do much of this work for you.
+Fill out the forms.
+Tax filing can be tedious.
+Your Ignite Spot tax consultant can do much of this time-consuming and frustrating work for you.

 Frequently Asked Questions

-Most businesses will have to pay taxes no matter how much they earn, but if you are self-employed and make less than $400 from your small business, you do not have to file a tax return.
-It’s also important to note that small businesses must pay estimated quarterly taxes if they expect to owe $1,000 or more for the year.
+Most businesses will have to pay taxes no matter how much they earn, with few exceptions, such as if you’re self-employed and make less than $400.
+Businesses must also pay estimated taxes quarterly if they expect to owe $1,000 or more for the year.
 Your Ignite Spot tax consultant will keep careful track of what you owe and how much you need to pay.
-Another benefit to working with our accountants is that they’ll always be available to answer questions about income taxes and make sure you haven’t missed a payment deadline.
+Our accountants are always available to answer questions about income taxes, ensuring you haven’t missed a payment deadline.

-What Does a CPA Do for a Small Business?
+What does a CPA do for a business?

-A CPA is there to save your business time, but more importantly, their task is to save your business money.
-Not only do they make sure all of your paperwork is in order and filed on time, but they make predictions and advise you on ways to save and invest that will generate income for your business.
-They’ll advise you through downturns and good times.
-They’ll also prepare regular financial statements and reports.
+A CPA saves your business time, but more importantly, they save you money.
+Not only do they make sure your paperwork is filed on time, but CPAs make predictions and advise you on ways to save and invest—helping your business generate income.
+Along the way, CPAs keep you organized and updated with regular financial statements and reports.

-- Financial statements, including details about your profits, losses, cash flow, assets, and expenses
+- Financial statements, including details about your profits and losses, cash flow, assets, and expenses

 - Information on major assets bought or sold, such as equipment, buildings, or vehicles

-- Records of vehicle use for the business, including either the number of miles driven or the actual operating expenses incurred
+- Records of vehicle use for the business, including the number of miles driven or the actual operating expenses

-- Details of office costs, including phone and Internet plans, office supplies, and property expenses
+- Office cost breakdowns, including phone and internet plans, office supplies, and property expenses

-Luckily, when you use our small-business tax services, you can easily update records and send information through our secure system.
-Your accountant will have worked with you throughout the year and will likely have access to many of the documents you need already.
+Easily update records and send information through our secure system when you use Ignite Spot’s small business tax services.
+Your accountant works with you throughout the year, keeping an organized record, so you have access to many of the documents you need.

-When filing taxes, you usually need some or all of the following documents:
+When you file business taxes, you’ll need some or all of the following documents:

-- Previous year’s tax return (unless you are filing small-business taxes for the first time)
+- Previous year’s tax return (unless filing for the first time)